“THAT’S the line? Are you kidding me?!?”

 For example, suppose you were in the market for a new suit.
 Browsing the rack and inspecting the prices on your own, you’d likely assign your own labels to the merchandise; categorizing suits as either “expensive” or “affordable”.
 However, suppose the salesperson preempted your browsing by saying something like, “Now as you look through the rack, you might find that some of these suits cost a little more than you had planned on spending.
 Totally understandable.
 But what most of my clients eventually find is that not only do they feel more confident wearing the higher-end garments to important meetings and events, but the high quality means they last a lot longer than the less expensive suits”.

-Chances are you’d feel less apprehensive about considering the higher priced items as you browsed.
+Chances are you’d feel less apprehensive about considering the higher-priced items as you browsed.
+In fact, this objection-handling technique is known as inoculation which you can learn more about in the short video below:

 Like most objections, often times when customers vocalize issues during a negotiation, they state the surface level problem without revealing the root cause or underlying intent (which is the real issue you need to address).